 16 - What would you like to do that you haven't yet done?

-I would like to write a long poem.
+In writing?
+I’d like to write a novel.

 17 - If you could pick any other occupation to attempt, what would it be?
 Or, alternately, what do you think you would have ended up doing had you not been a writer?

 If I hadn’t become a writer, I would have tried to become a professional cook.
 I think both are equally underpaid with long hours…

 18 - What made you write, as opposed to doing something else?

 It’s hard to say.
 I don’t think it was as opposed to doing something else, I was always writing ‘on top’ of other things.
 It was the next natural step after reading.

 19 - What was the last great book you read?
 What was the last great film?

 Last great film: Cold War (disclaimer: it’s been a few years since I watched a movie).